mulekick/megadownload/README.md

    - cd megadownload
    - npm install

 *One major limitation of this utility is that downloaded files are given random names.
-To circumvent this you can keep your browser open until downloads are completed, and then navigate your history to see which media you've viewed (and thus downloaded), and copy/paste the media titles to the downloaded files.
-I use durations to match downloaded files with viewed pages.*
+Once downloads are completed, navigate your history to see which media you've viewed, then copy/paste media titles to the downloaded files.
+Use durations to match downloaded files with viewed media.*

-## How to run it
+## how to use

 1. **Browse the internet and save your HTTP session**
    - Open your web browser and launch developer tools (F12 on Chrome).
    - Start recording your HTTP session (on Chrome : 'Network' tab, then Ctrl+E).
    - Go to your favorite platform, watch videos, listen to music ...
-   - Once you're done, save your HTTP session to a file (on Chrome : 'Network' tab, 'All', right click any item then 'Save all as HAR with content').
+   - Once you're done, save your HTTP session to a .har file (on Chrome : 'Network' tab, 'All', right click any item then 'Save all as HAR with content').

 2. **Run the program**
    - Open your shell, navigate to your install directory.